 - getting to know the fingerboard

 In this blog, I share with you 5 violin scales that are useful for any violin player in two levels: a beginner-version violin scales and an advanced version.
 You can download the scales here:

 1. A Major Violin Scale

 The A Major Scale is top on the list of violin scales because it’s often the first scale you learn on the violin!

-Let’s have a look at the two versions of the A Major scale: the easy version for beginners – and an advanced version.
+Let’s have a look at the two versions of the A Major scale: the easy version for beginners – and the advanced version.